 To mitigate random variations in cause-of-death classification, we smoothed cause-specific death rates over age using a 1-d p-spline separately by year, sex and state [30].
 We then rescaled the smoothed cause-specific deaths to all-cause death rates to maintain the overall mortality level by year, sex, and state.
 Using these mortality rates we computed period life tables for males and females for each year-state in the study period (1995 to 2015) following standard demographic methods [31].
-Finally, we computed life expectancies (e0) and life disparities for each year and estimated the age- and cause-specific contributions to the difference in them between the periods 1995-2005 and 2005-2015, using standard decomposition techniques [32].
+Finally, we computed life expectancies (e0) and life disparities (e†) for each year and estimated the age- and cause-specific contributions to differences between the periods 1995-2005 and 2005-2015, using standard decomposition techniques [32].
 All the analyses were carried out using R [33] and are fully reproducible from the Supplemental file.
 In addition, to analyze state-specific mortality profiles and changes along other period from 1995 to 2015 we created an interactive app to perform sensitivity analyzes available here.

 Results

 Figures 1 and 2 show age and cause contributions to the change in Mexican life expectancy at birth and lifespan variation for males, respectively.
-Panels A refer to the change between 1995 and 2005, and panels B present the changes from 2005 to 2015.
-Between 1995 and 2005, there was an increase of two years in life expectancy for males (from 69.2 to 71.2), while women experienced an increase of 1.3 years, changing from 75.4 to 76.7.
+Panels A refer to the change between 1995 and 2005, and panels B present the changes from 2005 to 2015(results for females are in appendix # ).
+Results for life expectancy at birth indicate that between 1995 and 2005, there was an increase of two years of life for males (from 69.2 to 71.2), while women experienced about half of that increase (1.3 years), changing from 75.4 to 76.7.
 The progress made in reducing perinatal conditions and ages below age 5 is equivalent to three quarters of a year of increase in life expectancy for both males and females.
 Over the full age span, reductions in mortality from conditions amenable to medical service (AMS) (blue bars) and homicides (red) account for more than one and a half years of increase in life expectancy for males and over one full year in females between 1995 and 2005.
 Opposing this, diabetes and ischemic heart diseases (IHD) caused a reduction of over half a year in the same period, mainly in ages above 40 in both sexes.

 From 2005 to 2015 (Figure 1B), the progress in increasing life expectancy was slowed down by half for males, increasing half of what they improved in the decade before, while female life expectancy increased an additional year.
 Homicides contributed the most to the slowdown in life expectancy (-0.3 years), mostly between ages 15 and 60.
 Diabetes and IHD continued to deteriorate, bringing down life expectancy by 0.26 years in males and 0.15 in females.
 In males, progress in reducing deaths from lung cancer and cirrhosis contributed to the rise in life expectancy.
 Conditions amenable to medical service continued increasing life expectancy, albeit at a slower pace than ten years before.